 11. The decision of the Board of Trustees will be final.

 LETTERS OF RECOMMENDATION

 Two required letters of recommendation must be submitted by persons who can attest to the applicant’s scholarship, leadership, and social commitment as demonstrated by the student’s contributions to the college, the University, and/or the larger community.

-- One letter must be provided by classroom instructor at the college where one attends and must address the applicant’s academic performance and contributions.
+A. One letter must be provided by a classroom instructor at the college where one attends and must address the applicant’s academic performance and contributions.

-- Application will not be considered complete without the receipt of the four (4) required letters of recommendation by the Friday, March 4, 2022 deadline.
+H. Application will not be considered complete without the receipt of the four (2) required letters of recommendation by the Friday, March 3, 2023, deadline.

 STATEMENT DESCRIBING YOUR COMMUNITY SERVICE

-- Applicant’s Statement: In a MAXIMUM OF 600 WORDS, write a personal statement discussing your life experiences as they relate to your goals and social commitment.
-Make sure that evidence of your most significant, recent volunteer social commitment is discussed in your personal statement.
+Applicant’s Statement: In a MAXIMUM OF 600 WORDS, applicants must write a personal statement discussing your life experiences as they relate to your goals and social commitment.
+Please be sure to include evidence of your most significant, recent volunteer community service (within the past two years) is discussed in your personal statement.

-- Statements longer than 600 words will not be read.
+Statements longer than 600 words will not be accepted.

 I. All applicants are entitled to equal consideration in terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.